Is your child having difficulty memorizing multiplication math facts? This method will work!

 Using flash cards and games with these kids will help them review the facts, but to get them to retain math facts, something extra is needed.

 Often these kids are visual learners.
 But they need something more than just a simple equation held up in front of them to remember the answer.

 So here’s the secret to getting struggling kids to RETAIN multiplication facts.

-Times Tales by Educents is a video that turns some of the most challenging equations to memorize into stories that not only kids will enjoy, but will help them remember facts.
+Times Tales is a video that turns some of the most challenging equations to memorize into stories that not only kids will enjoy, but will help them remember facts.

 Here’s how it works:

 - Kids are first introduced to characters in the videos which are numbers – for example, number 7 is “Mrs. Weeks” and number 8 is “Mrs. Snowman”.
 Along with the names, these numbers are drawn to look like the character they represent.